Adelbert von Chamisso: Botanical work

-Belles lettres
+Belles-lettres

 Chamisso's earliest writings, which include a verse translation of the tragedy Le Comte de Comminge in which "heilsam" is used in place of "heilig", show a 20-year-old still struggling to master his new language, and a number of his early poems are in French.
 Between 1801 and 1804 he became closely associated with other writers and edited their journal.

 As a poet Chamisso's reputation stands high.
-Frauenliebe und -leben (1830), a cycle of lyrical poems set to music by Robert Schumann, by Carl Loewe, and by Franz Paul Lachner, is particularly famous.
+Frauenliebe und -leben (1830), a cycle of lyrical poems which was set to music by Robert Schumann, by Carl Loewe, and by Franz Paul Lachner, is particularly famous.
 Composers such as Pauline Volkstein also used Chamisso’s texts in their compositions.
 Also noteworthy are Schloss Boncourt and Salas y Gomez.
-He often deals with gloomy or repulsive subjects; and even in his lighter and gayer productions there is an undertone of sadness or of satire.
+He often deals with gloomy or repulsive subjects; and even in his lighter and more cheery productions there is an undertone of sadness or of satire.
 In the lyrical expression of the domestic emotions he displays a fine felicity, and he knew how to treat with true feeling a tale of love or vengeance.
 Die Löwenbraut may be taken as a sample of his weird and powerful simplicity; and Vergeltung is remarkable for a pitiless precision of treatment.
 The first collected edition of Chamisso's works was edited by Hitzig and published in six volumes in 1836.